nanopb/nanopb/docs/concepts.rst

 When encoding, the callback should write out complete fields, including the wire type and field number tag.
 It can write as many or as few fields as it likes.
 For example, if you want to write out an array as *repeated* field, you should do it all in a single call.

-The callback may be called multiple times during a single call to `pb_encode`_.
+If the callback is used in a submessage, it will be called multiple times during a single call to `pb_encode`_.
 It must produce the same amount of data every time.
+If the callback is directly in the main message, it is called only once.

 .. _`pb_encode`: reference.html#pb-encode